 The quasi-government organization appointed itself as spokesman for the people of the region to establish a “comprehensive plan” subject to National Park Service approval and which employs all government agencies available.
 They call themselves an “overlay” over locally elected government “not a replacement”.

-The Plan is required to include “recommendations for the role of the National Park Service” in the “protection”, i.e., expected to lead to a new National Park replacing private property, in addition to other “Federal, State and local programs”.
-Priority is required to promote and implement “actions, goals, and strategies” in the management plan, “including assisting units of government and others” to “protect resource values in the Heritage Area” in accordance with a still undisclosed inventory of “resources” targeted for “protection”.
+The Plan is required to include “recommendations for the role of the National Park Service” in the “protection”, i.e., expected to lead to a new National Park acquisition replacing private property, in addition to other “Federal, State and local programs”.
+Priority is required to promote and implement “actions, goals, and strategies” in the management plan, “including assisting units of government and others” to “protect resource values in the Heritage Area” in accordance with a still undisclosed inventory of privately owned “resources” targeted for “protection”.

 Anatomy of a Land Trust